 This course involves compulsory fieldwork in Botswana, at the expense of individual students.
 The field trip runs during the week 5 study break of Term 2.
 Due to limited course capacity, preference is given to high-performing students in relevant programs or majors.
 Before enrolling in this course, it’s assumed you have the following knowledge:

-The total cost of the fieldwork portion of the trip is $1800*, which includes your return flight from Maun into the Okavango Delta ($440) and food, accommodation, equipment and transport ($1360).
+The total cost of the fieldwork portion of the trip is $1900*, which includes your return flight from Maun into the Okavango Delta ($400) and food, accommodation (five nights in Maun, 5 nights in the camp in the Okavango Delta), equipment, logistics and transport ($1500).

 Please note: your tuition costs for the corresponding enrolment in this unit at UNSW are not covered under the Field Work Costs and are additional to any cost associated with this opportunity.